 There are so many soccer teams with different names all over the globe.
-Names like City and United do dominate the landscape but another one is Real.
+Names like City and United dominate the landscape, but another one is Real.

-The majority of the time, the world Real will be at the front of the team’s name instead of after like United or City.
+Most of the time, the word Real will be at the front of the team’s name instead of after like United or City.

-The word Real in English means “Royal” and teams that play in Spain who had the support of the Spanish King were allowed to put the word in their team name.
+The word Real in English means “Royal” and teams that played in Spain with the Spanish King’s support were allowed to put the word in their team name.

 - Why are soccer teams called Real?

 - The first team to be called Real